 Effects of polymorphisms in the μ-opioid receptor and UDP-glucuronosyltransferase genes on analgesic response and side effects to morphine in Latino and non-Latino pediatric patients

-Dr. Nathalia Jimenez is an assistant professor in the Department of Anesthesiology and Pain Medicine at University of Washington.
-In her pilot project, she will analyze the role of genetic factors on occurrence of morphine side effects in Latino and non-Latino Caucasian pediatric patients.
+In her pilot project, Dr. Nathalia Jimenez will analyze the role of genetic factors on occurrence of morphine side effects in Latino and non-Latino pediatric patients.
 A preliminary analysis of a study on morphine pharmacokinetics and pharmacodynamics found significant differences in the occurrence of side effects between these two groups.
 This study will provide preliminary data for future studies on the role of genetic variation on morphine effect in different ethnic populations.
 It will also increase the current knowledge on genetic variability in the response to morphine and other opioids for all patients regardless of the racial or ethnic background.

 Margarett Shnorhavorian, MD, MPH, FAAP, FACS